Dr Michelle Blundy

 Occupational Therapist, Advanced Sensory Integration Practitioner

 Cathy qualified as an occupational therapist in 1996.
 She has primarily worked in community-based learning disability, paediatric and brain injury services - in practitioner and managerial roles, as well as in recent years being involved in the delivery of postgraduate specialist practitioner training.
 She has a special interest in developmental trauma, which emerged from working with children with social, emotional and mental health disorders in specialist schools and residential care settings.
 Cathy is an Advanced Sensory Integration Practitioner, holds a Postgraduate Diploma in SI, and has Level 1 training in Sensory Attachment Intervention.
-At the time of joining the Blossoming Minds team, Cathy is undertaking training in Attachment, Neurodevelopment and Psychopathology through the Tavistock and Portman NHS Trust.
+Cathy has undertaken training in Attachment, Neurodevelopment and Psychopathology through the Tavistock and Portman NHS Trust.

 Cathy currently works in independent practice, case management, and provides some specialist mentoring and supervision to other therapists, alongside her work for Blossoming Minds.